 Ideas to Make the Most of Your Exhibition Game at a Trade Show or Event

-We get lots of interest from businesses looking for ideas for using games on an exhibition stand, so I thought it’s about time I write up the main options you have.
+We get lots of interest from businesses looking for ideas for using a game on an exhibition stand, so I thought it’s about time I write up the main options you have.

 I'm not going to go into specifics of possible gameplay concepts.
 That's very much dependent on your industry, target audience and the products or services your business is promoting at the exhibition.
 (Please feel free to get in touch if you're looking for ideas for an exhibition stand game).

 What I am going to do is give you some options on how you can implement and use an interactive game on your exhibition stand, as well as getting the most out of it.
 I'm also going to go over some best practices that you should be aware of.

 Using a Tablet in Kiosk Mode

 It's no longer essential to use PC hardware with an external and potentially expensive touch screen (assuming you want touch screen controls that is).
 If you're happy with the smaller screen sizes, it might be more cost effective (and easier, in terms of transportation and setup) to use a tablet (or multiple tablets) at a trade show.